mozilla/uniffi-rs/docs/manual/src/udl/ext_types_external.md

 ```

+If in the above example, `DemoDict` was actually "exported" via a procmacro
+you should instead use `ExternExport`

 (Note the special type `extern` used on the `typedef`.
 It is not currently enforced that the
 literal `extern` is used, but we hope to enforce this later, so please use it!)